 We review the carrying value of our natural gas and oil properties under the full cost accounting rules of the SEC on a quarterly basis.
 This quarterly review is referred to as a ceiling test.
 Under the ceiling test, capitalized costs, less accumulated amortization and related deferred income taxes, may not exceed an amount equal to the sum of the present value of estimated future net revenues (adjusted for cash flow hedges) less estimated future expenditures to be incurred in developing and producing the proved reserves, less any related income tax effects.
 In calculating future net revenues, current spot prices and costs, as of the end of the appropriate quarterly period, are used.
 Such prices and costs are utilized except when different prices and costs are fixed and determinable from applicable contracts for the remaining term of those contracts.
-Two primary factors in the ceiling test are natural gas and oil reserves, or an increase or decrease in prices, can have a material impact on the present value of estimated future net revenues.
+Two primary factors in the ceiling test are natural gas and oil reserve levels and current spot oil and gas prices, both of which impact the present value of estimated future net revenues.
+Revisions to estimates of natural gas and oil reserves, or an increase or decrease in prices, can have a material impact on the present value of estimated future net revenues.
 Any excess of the net book value, less deferred income taxes, is generally written off as an expense.